ApoorvSaxena/lozad.js/README.md

 const observer = lozad();
 observer.observe();

-// ... trigger the load of a specific image observer.triggerLoad('.specific-selector'); // this will load the image that satisfies the .lozad.specific-selector selector
+// ... trigger the load of the images observer.triggerLoad();
 ```

 ## Browser Support